Toyota Diagnostic Checker

 To use the TDC device, it is connected to the OBD2 port, and the ignition key is turned to the "on" position, but not "ready."
 Note that not all steps are lined out here, but the ones missing should be obvious by reading the screen and pressing enter when appropriate.

-To check Trouble Codes:
+To check and clear Trouble Codes:

 To discharge battery: